jacknoutch/north_hillard_latin_prose_composition/special_vocabularies.md

 ## Exercise 149.

-- see to (undertake), the building of a
-- house, curare (suscipere) aedi-
+- see to (undertake), the building of a house, curare (suscipere) aedificandam domum.
-- ficandam domum.
-- accuse of, accuso, I. (with Gen. of
+- accuse of, accuso, I. (with Gen. of crime).
-- crime).
-- treachery, pr ditio.
+- treachery, proditio.

 ## Exercise 150.